 As a privacy advocate and counterforensic expert, Darren Chaker underscores the surprising reality that millions of Americans crossing the border may subject their phones to federal inspection without realizing it.
 This point is exemplified in United States v.
 Vergara, (11th Cir.
 2018), a case that Darren Chaker references to illustrate how border searches typically unfold when challenged.

 Case Study: United States v.
-Vergara and Its Implications for Digital Privacy
+Vergara and Border Phone Search Implications

 The case involved Hernando Javier Vergara, who, upon returning to Tampa, Florida from a cruise to Mexico and being a convicted sex offender on a watch list, faced a phone inspection by Customs and Border Protection.
 This led to the discovery of illicit content on his devices, prompting a Homeland Security investigator to conduct a full forensic search, which revealed additional incriminating material.